Nithishdj/HTML_basic_day1/README.md

-This html file contains basics of Unordered and ordered list, done on 26.06.2025
+These html files contain basics of Unordered and ordered list, done on 26.06.2025